The Palace of Versailles

 Historic site and monument

-In the nineteenth century, the Palace of Versailles takes a second wind.
-Louis-Philippe, king of France since 1830, decided to create a museum of the History of France, dedicated to "all the glories of France".
+In the 19th century, the Palace of Versailles experienced a revival.
+Louis-Philippe, King of France since 1830, decided to create there a Museum of the History of France, dedicated “to all the glories of France.”

 Historic site and monument